 Our School Run Rage Ranker determines how much of a hot head you are when it comes to the school drop off and pick up, all you have to do is slide the pointer to the desired measurement of anger, for each of the top ten driving habits that drive you up the wall.
-We'll then compare your scores to our polled motorists and work out your School Run Rage Ranking!
+We’ll then work out your school run road rage ranking!

 Fill in your details below to start!

 All credit to the parents who cycle to school, we all know it’s good for the environment, but their green habits often result in your red rage when they wobble ahead, uncertain and ungainly with their little ones in front setting the snail-like pace.
 The kids have helmets and look a lot more competent than their parents, who aren’t but should definitely be wearing one.

 #9Pokémon Go Away

 A new (and hopefully short-lived) contender for the School Run Road Rage Ranker is those pesky Pokémon Go obsessives who are too busy looking for Pikachu than keeping an eye on the busy school run traffic.
 Why would you put a PokeStop in a school drop-off zone anyway?

 There’s no questioning that school crossing safety is really important, but you’ve got to wonder whether some cheery lollypop men and women have a grudge against car drivers and take great pleasure in strolling out with their big yellow lollipop in front of every other car while you sit seething at the wheel.

 Your heart sinks as you catch site of a fluorescent jacket glowing on the horizon, the dreaded traffic warden is doing the rounds.
 You’re running late and know that your usual parking destination is now a no-go and you’re going to have to hot foot it half a mile while half running and half walking your way to the school gates, dragging the kids along behind.

 #6 Overly ‘considerate’ drivers